davekinkead/big-data-and-democracy/first_draft.md

 # The Agora: Beginnings of Public Political Discussion

 As the above suggests, public political discussion is an integral part of a democracy.
-The reach of public political discussion within democracies has changed as democracies themselves have changed, either through expanding the .
+The reach of public political discussion within democracies has changed as democracies themselves have changed, either through expanding the franchise to greater numbers of people or through new communication technologies.
 We will illustrate how the reach of public political discussion has developed over time with a quick historical overview of public political discussion.
 This description is intended to signpost changes in how political discussion has occurred rather than present a detailed historical account.
 The starting point for our brief tour through communication in democracies is the fledging democracy of ancient Athens.

+The *agora* represents the open forum for political discussion in ancient Athens.

+The reach of political discussion was limited to Athenian citizens.
+Citizenship was  As Athens was a city-state (although one that would gain and lose power across the Greek peninsula), the geographical reach of political discussion did not have to extend far beyond the city (if it had to at all).

-From the *agora* we can also distinguish between two forms of political discussion: reasonable and sophisty.
-Reasonable political discussion moves from accepted premises towards a conclusion that supports a political action.
+From the *agora* we can also distinguish between two forms of political discussion: reasoned and sophisty.
+Reasoned political discussion moves from accepted premises towards a conclusion that supports a political action.
+It therefore places much significance on the truth of the premises used to support the conclusion and whether the conclusion necessarily follows from these premises.
+If any of the premises are rejected, there is no oligation to accept the conclusion.
+Reasoned discussion allows for political debate to occur through challenging and defending both the premises of the argument, and the connection between the premises and the conclusion.
+Ideally, reasoned political discussion should allow those who disagree to understand each other's positions.
+Ideally, reasoned political discussion allows those who disagree to understand the specific points of disagreement between them and whether agreement can be reached.
+It opens up political argument to examination and critique, so that the political decisions resulting from it can be defended.

 Sophisty uses tools of peruasion to encourage support for a political action that is not justified by a defensible argument.

-Reasonable political discussion therefore places much significance on the truth of the premises used to support the conclusion.

 While sophisty is effective, it carries the risk of being identified as a *sophist*.
 There is a reputational risk to employing sophisty for political ends: it may be effective now, but future attempts to persuade others may be undermined if the baseless claims and faulty logic used in the past are called out.